inaccel/xgboost/README.md

 ###  Coral Version

 The Coral version uses the InAccel [Coral FPGA resource manager](https://www.inaccel.com/coral-fpga-resource-manager/) to decouple the library and the FPGAs, thus allowing scalability to as many FPGAs as available.

-In this version basic heuristics are performed to find the optimal number of requests (each request is a call to a kernel), which the resource manager schedules to all available FPGAs and kernels.
+In this version you can change the number of requests (each request is a call to a kernel), which will be sent to the resource manager, depending on the number of FPGAs available.
+The bitstream we provide contains two kernels, so the optimal number of requests should be 2 or 4 depending on the dataset.
+For more FPGAs, scale it accordingly.

 **!** If you have already performed the Standalone patch, reverse it with `./build_lib.sh reverse-standalone`.

-The Coral version of the exact updater uses the InAccel Coral-API to comunicate with our FPGA resource manager
+The Coral version of the exact updater uses the InAccel Coral-API to comunicate with our FPGA resource manager.

 Install InAccel Coral-API
 ``` bash